ssbc/scuttle-shell/README.md

 This is a [Secure Scuttlebutt](http://scuttlebutt.nz) system tray application.
 It provides an always-running _sbot_ for your local system.

+This app also setups itself as a [Native Host App](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging) that can be used by **authorized Firefox Add-ons** such as [Patchfox](https://github.com/soapdog/patchfox).

 ## Install globally

 ```